genesisdotnet/genesis/src/Executors/README.md

 You could populate ObjectGraphs off of actual objects for whatever reason.

 ## Output
+There's a ton of things to potentially do and/or generate.
+Here's a few...

 * `Genesis.Output.Poco`

 Write out a (P)lain (O)ld (C)# (O)bject file according to whats in the ObjectGraphs